-Employers are required to contribute 6.2% of each employee’s salary (in 2015, on the first $118,500 of an employee’s gross wages) to Social Security, as well as 1.45% of each employee’s salary (without any limit on the wage base) to Medicare.
+U.S. law provides retirement benefits and subsidised health insurance under federal Social Security and Medicare programs.
+Employers are required to contribute 6.2% of each employee’s salary (in 2020, on the first $137,700 of an employee’s gross wages) to Social Security, as well as 1.45% of each employee’s salary (without any limit on the wage base) to Medicare.
 Equal contributions are deducted from each employee’s wages and act as an “employee contribution.”
 These federal programs provide benefits for retirees, the disabled, and children of deceased workers.
-Social Security benefits include old-age, survivors, and disability insurance.
+Social Security benefits include old-age, survivors and disability insurance.
 Medicare provides hospital insurance benefits.

-4. Maternity Leave
+Maternity and Paternity Leave

 Unless otherwise provided for pursuant to a collective bargaining agreement or and employment contract, employers are not required to provide employee pensions or any retirement benefits.
-Many American employers do provide some retirement benefit to their employees, but increasingly in the form of a retirement savings plan, which is a defined contribution plan and commonly named after the applicable section of the Internal Revenues Code as a “401k” plan.
+Many American employers do provide some retirement benefit to their employees, increasingly in the form of a retirement savings plan, which is a defined contribution plan and commonly named after the applicable section of the Internal Revenues Code as a “401k” plan.

 Other Required Or Typically Provided Benefits